iamakshatjain/What-Todo/README.md

 # What-Todo

+A simple and easy to use TO-DO List application
 Made with React by [Akshat Jain](https://www.linkedin.com/in/iamakshtjain)

-A simple todolist with following features :
+## Features :
 - Prioritization of task
 - Seperate columns for All, Completed, Pending Tasks
 - Fast and Fluent User Experience